-The amount of rice shipped must be non-negative. $2222(22) = 222222(22) + \sum$ is derived from the national Food Security and Vulnerability Atlas (FSVA) [3], which compiles various indicators of poverty, access to food, and health.
+A crucial aspect of this model is the strategic formulation of demand (d_j) based on a Demand Priority Score.
+This score is derived from the national Food Security and Vulnerability Atlas (FSVA) [3], which compiles various indicators of poverty, access to food, and health.
 By incorporating this score, the model ensures that provinces with lower food security indices (i.e., higher vulnerability) are assigned a greater strategic demand, thus aligning the optimization with public policy goals.